Collecting Employer Information in Volunteer Registrations

 St. Jude Children’s Research Hospital

 As a renowned pediatric treatment and research facility, St. Jude Children’s Research Hospital is focused on finding cures and treating children with catastrophic diseases.
-To elevate its impact, the organization is continuously seeking volunteers to help out in roles related to event support, fundraising, office and administration, and more.
+To enhance its impact, the organization continually seeks volunteers to assist in various roles, including event support, fundraising, office and administration, and more.

-When an individual registers to become a volunteer with St. Jude, they’re asked to complete a number of form fields—including personal information, contact information, and employment details.
+When an individual registers to become a volunteer with St. Jude, they’re asked to complete several form fields, including personal information, contact information, and employment details.

 Susan G. Komen for the Cure